faisaloool/GraduationProject/4-SourceCode/Interface/src/to-do.md

 ### 🔧 Features & Improvements

-- [ ] **Add Search Feature**
+- [✔] **Add Search Feature**
    Implement a search functionality to allow users to easily find quizzes or questions.

-- [ ] **Add Library Feature**
-       Create a library section where users can view and manage all their saved or created quizzes.

 - [✔] **Set Up Mock Server**
    Build a mock server for uploading content and displaying results for testing purposes.